vsergeev/luaradio/new-to-sdr.md

 though on bad days may share their hand-wavy engineering, they also have a history of publishing academic-esque articles on subjects like propagation, circuits, and antenna design.
-Amateur radio is also increasingly intersecting with the modern "hacker" culture as well, leading to more amateur radio related presentations, hosted license exam sessions, or the establishment of a regular [contact frequency on VHF](http://conham.org/) at security conferences like [DEF CON](https://defcon.org/).
+Amateur radio is also increasingly intersecting with the modern "hacker" culture, leading to more amateur radio related presentations, hosted license exam sessions, or the establishment of a regular [contact frequency on VHF](http://conham.org/) at security conferences like [DEF CON](https://defcon.org/).